old-software-engineer/Rspec-Sample-Code/README.md

 ## About Rspec

-**Rspec**:
 RSpec is a Behavior driven development tool.
 What this means is that, tests written in RSpec focus on the “behavior” of an application being tested.

-**_Model Specs_**:
-Use model specs to describe behavior of models (usually ActiveRecord-based) in the application.

-Model specs default to residing in the spec/models folder.
-Tagging any context with the metadata :type => :model treats its examples as model specs.

-**_Controller Specs_**:
-Use controller specs to describe behavior of Rails controllers.

-Controller specs default to residing in the spec/requests/api/v1.

 **Screenshots**